szdanika/szdanika/README.md

 - 👋 Hi, I’m @szdanika
-- 👀 I’m interested in making ai with python.
+- 👀 I’m interested in making games with unity.
-- 🌱 I’m currently learning paython as a programing language.
+- 🌱 I’m currently learning unity.
-- 💞️ I’m looking to collaborate on making games with unity or to learn.
+- 💞️ I’m looking to collaborate on making games with unity.
 - 📫 You can reach me at danikaszab@gmail.com.

 <!---